A Guide to the Best Free Things to Do in Glasgow for History Lovers

 Glasgow Botanic Gardens

-One of the most popular things to do in Glasgow’s West End is to walk around the Glasgow Botanic Gardens.
-The gardens were founded in 1817 by a Glaswegian Botanist and today the biggest attraction is Kibble Palace which opened to the public in 1873 after being purchased from a wealthy entrepreneur.
+One of the most popular free things to do in Glasgow’s West End is to walk around the Glasgow Botanic Gardens.
+The gardens were founded in 1817 by a Glaswegian Botanist.
+Today the biggest attraction is Kibble Palace which opened to the public in 1873 after being purchased from a wealthy entrepreneur.
 There’s a lot to see inside the palace and it was by far my favourite area of the gardens.

 Explore Glasgow’s West End

-Historic back lane in the west end of Glasgow with bars and restaurants.
+Historic lane in Glasgow with restaurants and bars.

-Explaining what to do in Glasgow’s West End needs its own blog post so I’ll just name a few of my highlights here for now.
+Explaining what to do in Glasgow’s West End needs its own blog post so I’ll just name a few of my highlights.
 The West End is very popular thanks to its beautiful Victorian architecture and today it’s a hub of activity with the University of Glasgow, the Kelvingrove Art Gallery & Museum, and many other of the city’s key attractions located here.
-On top of that the West End is known for its shops, restaurants, and cafes so you can easily spend an entire day exploring the area.
+On top of that, the West End is known for its shops, restaurants, and cafes so you can easily spend an entire day exploring the area.

-The great thing about Glasgow is that it isn’t short on places to eat.
-Regardless of what type of food you’re into, you’ll have no problems finding a restaurant or cafe that resonates with you, whether that be in the city centre or further afield.
-Having spent a week in Glasgow we ate at some incredible places but here are a few that stood out and offer different types of cuisines.
+The great thing about Glasgow is that it isn’t short of places to eat.
+Regardless of what type of food you’re into, you’ll be able to find a restaurant or cafe that resonates with you, whether that be in the city centre or further afield.
+Having spent a week in Glasgow we ate at some incredible places.
+Here are a few that stood out and offer different types of cuisines.

 Santa Lucia Pasta

-In terms of food I would recommend ordering a couple of their cocktails and starting your lunch or dinner off with either their arancine or the fried lasagne.
+In terms of food I would recommend ordering a couple of their cocktails and starting your lunch or dinner off with either their arancini or the fried lasagne.
 Of course the main attraction here is the pasta and I have to say that the Tagliatelle Funghi e Tartufo will blow you away.
-If you have some extra room you can never go wrong with a dessert!
+If you have some extra room you can never go wrong with a dessert either!
 This is one restaurant in Glasgow that we’ll be putting on our list when we return.

 Glasgow’s city centre is filled with accommodation options but if you want to stay somewhere that has a lot of history attached to it then voco Grand Central Glasgow will blow you away.
 It sits inside one of Glasgow’s most historic buildings and directly adjoins Glasgow Central Station.
-The hotel is currently celebrating its 140th year anniversary and over the years it’s played host to a number of celebrities and historical figures - like Sir Winston Churchill!
+The hotel was celebrating its 140th year anniversary when we visited in 2023.
+Over the years it’s played host to a number of celebrities and historical figures – like Sir Winston Churchill!

 voco Grand Central Glasgow

 voco Grand Central is more than just a place to rest your head for the evening.
 We took some time to explore the interior of the hotel and take in the impressive decor and architecture of the building.
-Both guests and locals like to sit back and enjoy a drink or afternoon tea in the Champagne Central bar which overlooks the inside of the train station - people watching at its finest.
+Both guests and locals like to sit back and enjoy a drink or afternoon tea in the Champagne Central bar which overlooks the inside of the train station.
 We found the lobby area to be extremely cozy and inviting as well, and at check-in guests can expect a little Scottish treat to take up to their room.

 The hotel has both rooms and suites available.
 For this trip we were more than happy with the stunning Queen Bed Standard Loft that featured a large comfortable bed with slippers and bathrobes placed on it when we entered, a spacious bathroom with a Victorian-style tub, plenty of floor and seating space, and one of the most unique TV’s I’ve ever seen that was built into the mirror.
 We were also greeted with chocolates and champagne upon arrival which was a lovely personal touch.

-If you have any questions about planning a trip to Glasgow, where to eat in Glasgow, or want to enquire about where we stayed in Glasgow please feel free to reach out to me through Instagram or by email and I’d be happy to help point you in the right direction.
+If you have any questions about free things to do in Glasgow, where to eat in Glasgow, or want to enquire about where we stayed in Glasgow please feel free to reach out to me through Instagram or by email.
+I’m happy to help point you in the right direction.